 The necessary recovery is individually determined. recovery time will mostly depend on the intensity and duration of the previous training and the training level.
 A well-developed aerobic endurance creates good preconditions for a fast and efficient recovery.

 If we expose two people with different training level for the same percentage of load concerning their maximum capability, the recovery need will be much higher for the untrained person than for the well – trained.

 Recovery & Rest

 Recovery is often defined as returning to a better state, while Rest is defined as inactivity.
 In other words, having a rest day would mean that you are inactive and don’t do much physical activity.
 Taking a recovery day means that you are consciously opting to do something that helps your body recover.

-Top-trained runners can very likely recover about half the time poorly trained runner’s needs.
+Top-trained runners can very likely recover about half of the time as poorly trained runners need.
 Good restitution habits after training or competition (fluid, nutrition, replacement of essential nutrients, dry clothing, jogging, or similar) will shorten the recovery time, depending on the initiative used and when they are used.

 if you are an experienced marathon runner, you can run “recovery runs” which is the lowest pace at the shortest distance at all.

 The main rule here is that some activity in the recovery is active recovery the day after a long training session aiming to recover better.
 Because a certain activity here provides better recovery than total rest.

-But as a beginner following a training program, you also recover the day after even that you are inactive and just rest, because you are not capable yet to do these “recovery runs” as active recovery the day after a demanding training session.
+But as a beginner following a training program, you also recover the day after even if you are inactive and just rest, because you are not capable yet to do these “recovery runs” as active recovery the day after a demanding training session.

 During recovery, the following occurs: